syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 ## Text and Value

 The [`Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value) field mapped to the component maintains the unique value of the item in the data source.
 The [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Text) field used to display the text in the popup list items for the respective value.
-We can specify these poperties within the `DropDownListFieldSettings` tag helper.
+We can specify these properties within the `DropDownListFieldSettings` tag helper.

 The following code demonstrates, Value and Text field of the DropDownList component For instance, the selected item is `Badminton` (Text Field i.e., Game) but the value field holds `Game2` (Value Field i.e., ID).